hvetko/sentry-tower/README.md

 # Sentry Tower

 Sentry Tower is open source extension for Google Chrome.
-It is meant to be addition for [Sentry](https://github.com/getsentry/sentry).
+It works as addition to [Sentry](https://sentry.io/welcome/).

 Save queries you'd like to track and Sentry Tower will show notification every time when any of saved queries has new error in Sentry.